 Research looking into the levels of uracil and dihydrouracil

-Doctors know that people with DPD deficiency have high levels of uracil and low levels of a substance called dihydrouracil.
-So they have developed tests that measure the levels of these two substances in your blood and urine.
+Doctors know that people with DPD deficiency usually have high levels of uracil and low levels of a substance called dihydrouracil in their bodies.
+So scientists have developed tests that measure the levels of these two substances in your blood and urine.

 More research needs to be done to find out how effective these tests are.